Buyers’ Guide to Dining Room Sideboards and BuffetsBy Bailiegh Basham · October 21, 2021

 Credenzas may have shelving in their centers surrounded by glass display cabinets on either side, or they may be crafted entirely of hardwood.

-In modern day, many people also refer to them as console tables.
-Depending on the home’s layout and the space permitted, credenzas may offer the right amount of storage space for miscellaneous items in your living room, dining room, hallway or home office.
+In the modern-day, many people also refer to them as console tables.
+Depending on the home’s layout and the space permitted, credenzas may offer the right amount of storage space for miscellaneous items in your living room, dining room, hallway, or home office.

-At Countryside Amish Furniture, we want to help you make your home comfortable, beautiful and functional.
+At Countryside Amish Furniture, we want to help you make your home comfortable, beautiful, and functional.
 Our custom credenzas, sideboards, and buffets can help you feel like you’re entertaining in the dining room of your dreams.
 Want larger storage options for your dining room or kitchen?
 Check out our top picks for free-standing cabinets made from solid wood.